 Sometimes, for various reasons, children, young people and adults with an intellectual disability are unable to live with their birth family.

-If you become a carer with Homelink SA, you can provide a safe and friendly home environment on a respite basis, as well as help people to develop greater independence and community living skills.
+If you become a carer with Homelink SA, you can provide a safe and friendly home environment on a full-time, respite or shared-care basis, as well as help people to develop greater independence and community living skills.

 Our carers provide support with:

 - personal care

 - meal preparation